Tulane Green Wave baseball: Travis Jewett era (2017–2022)

 On July 14, 2016, Tulane hired Travis Jewett as head coach after a previous stint as an assistant coach at Vanderbilt.

 On May 16, 2022, Tulane and Jewett agreed to mutually part ways effective immediately.
 Jay Uhlman was named interim head coach.

 Jay Uhlman era (2022–present)

 On June 7, 2022, Tulane hired Jay Uhlman as head coach.
 He led Tulane back to the NCAA Regionals for the first time since 2016, joining Rick Jones and David Pierce as the only coaches to do so in their first seasons at Tulane.
-The Wave did it in unconventional fashion going 15-39 in the regular season but won the American Athletic Conference Tournament (first since 2005) over East Carolina to make the NCAA tournament in Baton Rouge.
+The Wave did it in unconventional fashion, going 15–39 in the regular season but won the American Conference Tournament (first since 2005) over East Carolina to make the NCAA tournament in Baton Rouge.
 He is only the 4th coach in Tulane history to take his team to the NCAA Tournament.

 Traditions

 Logo and uniforms

 Tulane Baseball is widely regarded year in and year out as having one of the best logos and uniforms in college baseball.
 Their jerseys feature two pelicans, Louisiana's state bird, perched on a baseball bat in the style of the St. Louis Cardinals logo.
 Throughout the years, multiple publications and fans have voted the Green Wave jerseys as having the #1 Logo and Uniform in college baseball, and as recently as 2016 the NCAA named it one of the top nine in the country.

 Tulane's "birds on the bat" logo pays homage to the New Orleans Pelicans, a former minor league baseball team in New Orleans whose logo also borrowed from their parent club, the St. Louis Cardinals.

 Tulane has worn multiple color combinations throughout the years that include the following: olive green, sky blue, cream, white, gray, black, and padre style camo jerseys, all donning the famous Tulane "birds on the bat" logo.
 The baseball cap insignia features either the school's "Angry Wave" logo or the "Slugger Bird".